Linaro/website/_posts/current/blog/2022-11-22-upstream-linux-support-now-available-for-the-the-qualcomm-snapdragon-8-gen-2-mobile-platform.md

 ---
 layout: post
-title: Upstream Linux support now available for the the Qualcomm Snapdragon 8 Gen 2 Mobile Platform
+title: Upstream Linux support now available for the the Snapdragon 8 Gen 2 Mobile Platform
-description: "In this blog, we look at what features Linaro has upstreamed for the Qualcomm Snapdragon 8 Gen 2 Mobile Platform and how to run an AOSP image using Mainline. "
+description: "In this blog, we look at what features Linaro has upstreamed for the Snapdragon 8 Gen 2 Mobile Platform and how to run an AOSP image using Mainline. "
 date: 2022-11-22 10:29:17 +00:00
 image: /assets/images/content/Tech_Background.jpg
 tags: